xieweiAlex/English_Learning/special/2022/phrase-Q2.md

+So you don't read Runway? - **Uh, no**.
+And before today, you've never heard of me. - No.

 The **undertow**'s like a really mean bouncer.
 Instead of throwin' you out, they take you in back and **rough you up** a little bit.
 "Oh, you wanna come in?
 How 'bout comin' in like 25 miles?"

 > I'd encourage you do it that way.